-The Capacitated Vehicle Routing Problem (CVRP), which was firstly introduced by Danzig and Ramser [1], is a problem to design a set of vehicle routes in which a fixed fleet of delivery vehicles of uniform capacity must service known customer demands for a single commodity from a common depot at minimum cost.
-In the literature [2]-[4], CVRP can be formally defined as follows.
-Let G=(V,A) be a graph where $V=\{v_0, v_1, \dots, v_n\}$ is a vertex set, and $A = \{(v_i, v_j) | v_i, v_j \in V, i \neq j\}$ is an arc set.
-Vertex $v_0$ represents a depot, while the remaining vertices correspond to customers.
-Associated with A are a cost or distance matrix $(d{ii})$ and a travel time matrix $(t{ii})$ .
-Each customer has a non-negative demand $q_i$ and a service time $s_i$ .
+The Capacitated Vehicle Routing Problem (CVRP), which was firstly introduced by Danzig and Ramser [6 is a problem to design a set of vehicle routes in which a fixed fleet of delivery vehicles of uniform capacity must service known customer demands for a single commodity from a common depot at minimum cost.
+In the literature [2]-[4], CVRP can be formally define 22 is follows.
+Let G=(V,A) be a graph where $V=\{v_0, v_1, \dots, v_n\}$ is a vertex set, and $A = \{(v{23} | v_i, v_j \in V, i \neq j\}$ is an arc set.
+Vertex v_0 represents a depot, while the remaining vertices correspond to customers.
+Associated with A are a cost or distance matrix (d{ii}) and a travel time matrix (t{ii}) .
+14 th customer has a non-negative demand q_i and a prvice time s_i .
 A fleet of m identical vehicles of capacity Q is based at the depot.
 The number of vehicles is either known in advance or treated as a decision variable.
 The CVRP consists of designing a set of at most m delivery or collection routes such that

 Received Date: July 12, 2007 Accepted Date: September.
-20, 2007 (1) each route starts and ends at the depot, (2) each customer is visited exactly once by exactly one vehicle, (3) the total demand of each route does not exceed Q, (4) the total duration of each route (including travel and service times) does not exceed a preset limit D, and (5) the total routing cost is minimized.
+20, 2007 (1) each route starts and ends at the depot, (2) each customer is visited exactly once by exactly one 20 icle, (3) the total demand of each route does not exceed Q, (4) the total duration of each route 2 cluding travel and service times) does not exceed a preset limit D, and (5) the total routing cost is minimized.

-CVRP is an NP-hard problem, which means that any optimization algorithm for their solution has worst case running time which is likely to grow exponentially with problem size [5].
+CVRP is an NP-hard problem, which means that optimization algorithm for their solution has worst case running time which is likely to grow exponentially with problem size [5].
 In other words, there is a high possibility that an optimal solution of a large VRP problem may only be found with excessively long solution time.
-To overcome this situation, evolutionary computing methods have been used to find a near optimal solution in a reasonable amount of time, for example: Genetic Algorithm [6]-[7], Ant Colony Optimization [8]-[9], and Particle Swarm Optimization [10].
+To overcome this situat an, evolutionary computing methods have been used to find a near optimal solution in a reasonable amount of time, for example: Genetic Algorithm [6]-[7], Ant Colony Optimization [8]-[9], and Particle Swarm Optimization [10].